Jetstar and Qantas follow the same dangerous goods policy.

 Qantas dangerous goods guide

-Dangerous Goods must not be carried in (or as) passenger or crew-checked baggage or carry-on baggage, except as indicated in the table below.
-Security type attaché cases incorporating Dangerous Goods, such as lithium batteries or pyrotechnic devices, are totally forbidden.
+Dangerous Goods must not be carried in (or as) checked baggage or carry-on baggage, except as indicated in the Qantas guide to dangerous goods table.

-Disabling devices such as mace or pepper spray, which contain an irritant or incapacitating substance, are also totally forbidden.
+- Disabling devices such as mace or pepper spray, which contain an irritant or incapacitating substance

 Firearms and Ammunition

 We may agree to carry firearms and ammunition as checked baggage.
 If we do these items must be packed in accordance with all applicable national and international laws and regulations.

 Jetstar does not permit the carriage of Munitions of War (firearms and/or ammunition) into, out of or through Singapore.

 Firearms cannot be carried on flights operated by Jetstar Asia (3K), Valuair (VF) or Jetstar Japan (GK).